yeraldinm/tigervnc/README.rst

 There are no active maintainers for the Windows server.
 Users are advised to consider alternative VNC solutions or contribute fixes if they rely on winvnc.

+Version information can be displayed using ``-version`` on the command line.

 winvnc may not work if the Fast user switching or Remote desktop features are in use.